axrav/VideoStreamBot/README.md

 ### Commands
 ```
-/vplay - To Stream a Video in Group
+/vplay - To Stream a Video in Group ( Youtube Search/ Youtube Link )

 /vstop - To Stop a Video Stream